the-suri-project/suri-docs-old/docs/en/use-cases.md

 - **Subscription payment**: suris will pay their parents in order to keep active using a subscription payment.

-- **Any protocol support**: DNS only supports some standard protocols, like IPv4 (register A), IPv6 (register AAAA), etc. On the other side, the **SURI Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.
+- **Any protocol support**: DNS only supports some standard protocols, like IPv4 (register A), IPv6 (register AAAA), etc. On the other side, the **SUNS Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.

   This leads to map suris to wallets in any chain, websites, social or private information, etc. allowing using suris as an identity service.

 - **Full routing**: forget about proxys.
-The **SURI Protocol** resolution mechanism will allow to route people to different services on different ports of the same machine without having to relay on a reverse proxy.
+The **SUNS Protocol** resolution mechanism will allow to route people to different services on different ports of the same machine without having to relay on a reverse proxy.

 - **Load balancing**: the protocol will have built-in support for some balancing algorithms to distribute the load